KVSDURGASURESH/SmartCow/1::docker-compose/README.md

         }
     ```

-5. Run all the dockers as `non-root` user by creating and adding to a group for better security
+5. Run all the dockers as `non-root` user by creating and adding to a group as a good security practice

     ```
     ENV APP_USER=smartcow